 A powerful scanner or professional photoshop is the only way to scan large amounts of photos quickly.

 If you opened this article in the middle of your living room, surrounded by boxes of memories, you're not alone.
 Hopefully, we have shown you that it is really easy to turn those memories into scanned images.
-Once they are scanned, you get your space back and have even easier access to those memories.
+Once they are scanned, you get your space back and it becomes easy to store these digital memories for the long term.

 Jake Redman is a UK-born-digital nomad & founder of Ultimate Quality Content, a collective of high-end copywriters formed to provide detailed insight into everything technology-related.
 Jake is the definition of a man-nerd.
 He gets excited over things like processor architecture, ray-tracing, & is an avid E-Sports fan, specifically League of Legends.
 When he isn’t writing detailed tech-related articles, Jake can be found performing fire-breathing shows & wields a dragon staff, or on the sofa playing Mario Kart.